 Once I decided I was doing this desk, I ordered some mercury glass knobs from Etsy because I felt they would look perfect over a metallic finish.

-And here are all the steps.
+And here are all the steps (this post contains a few affiliate links).

-- Sanded down the top and stained it with General Finishes Java gel stain.
+- Sanded down the top and stained it with General Finishes Gel Stain, Java

 4. Cleaned it well then applied 2 coats of MM Metal Effects Primer using a sponge roller on large areas and a good-quality brush on corners and details.